phreda4/r3vm/README.md

 #lives 3
 ```

-`: ` it is only the beginning of the program, a complete program in r3 can be the following
+`: ` only is the beginning of the program, a complete program in r3 can be the following

 ```
-: sum3 dup dup + + ;
+:sum3 dup dup + + ;

 : 2 sum3 ;
 ```